GalaxyRoblox/Policies/docs/moderation.md

 **Trial Moderators**, direct any questions to the other Moderators.
 They have experience and will help to support and guide you.
 **Moderators**, direct any questions to the Mod Manager.

-!!! danger "Work in Progress"
+/// admonition | Work in Progress
+    type: danger
 This guide is still being actively worked on, and is not quite ready yet.
 Report any issues to @cswim on Discord.
+///

 ## Trial Moderators

 Every Moderator begins as a Trial Moderator.
 It is not just a role, but a period of time in which the Mod Manager will closely oversee all of your actions and determine if you are fit to be a Moderator.
 This evaluation period lasts for 14 days.
 On the final day of your evaluation period, the Mod Manager will go through your activity and determine if you should be promoted or let go.
 The Mod Manager may remove you before the period is up for other reasons, such as abuse of power.
 Questions are to be expected from you, do not be afraid to ask for help!

-!!! info "Trial Moderator Permissions"
+/// admonition | Trial Moderator Permissions
+    type: info
 Trial Moderators do not have the required permissions to ban or kick users.
 Please ask a Moderator to handle that if you're certain that a particular member deserves a ban.
 If you cannot wait for a response, you may shortmute the rulebreaker for up to 30 minutes so they don't cause any more trouble.
+///

 ## Moderators